plsc-31101/replication-template/README.md

-This is a template you can use for your final project.
+This is a template you can use for replication code.
 Fill in each section with information on your own project.

 ## Short Description